YannickRe/azuredevops-buildagents/README.md

 # DevOps Build Agents
 This project generates self-hosted build agents based on the [official Microsoft-hosted build agents images](https://github.com/actions/runner-images), in an Azure DevOps Pipeline.
 The resulting Azure Managed Image will be associated to the existing Virtual Machine Scale Set so that new VM's will be using the newly generated image.
 This Virtual Machine Scale Set is managed by Azure DevOps as a [Azure Virtual Machine Scale Set Agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/agents?view=azure-devops&tabs=browser&WT.mc_id=M365-MVP-5003400#azure-virtual-machine-scale-set-agents).

-Currently supports Windows Server 2019, Windows Server 2022, Ubuntu 2004, Ubuntu 2204 and Ubuntu 2404 images.
+Currently supports Windows Server 2022, Windows Server 2025, Ubuntu 2204 and Ubuntu 2404 images.

 ## Available pipelines
 - __[buildagent-generation.yml](./buildagent-generation.yml)__